hjangir080/EmotionAwareMusicGeneration/README.md

  - Notebooks dl_musicgen.ipynb and v1.ipynb include audio output generation

 This project focuses on generating music that reflects the emotional journey within a given text, leveraging deep learning and natural language processing.
-It integrates text emotion analysis inspired by TransProse with cutting-edge music generation models (like MusicGen and MusicLM-style architectures) to create music that dynamically aligns with a narrative's emotional shifts.
+It integrates text emotion analysis inspired by TransProse by Hannah Davis with music generation models (like MusicGen and MusicLM-style architectures) to create music that dynamically aligns with a narrative's emotional shifts.

 ## Key Features